-\begin{proof} The proof is inspired by~\cite{neider2010learning}.
+\begin{proposition} In the learning algorithm, \begin{itemize} \item the final counter limit \(\ell\) is bounded by \(\lengthCe\), \item the number of partial equivalence queries in in $\complexity(\lengthCe^3)$, \item the number of equivalence queries is in $\complexity(|Q| \lengthCe^2)$. \end{itemize} \end{proposition} \begin{proof} The proof is inspired by~\cite{neider2010learning}.
 First, notice that the counter limit $\ell$ of \(\observationTable\) is increased only when a counterexample for an equivalence query is processed.
 Thus, $\ell$ is determined by the height of a counterexample, and this height cannot exceed \(\frac{\lengthCe}{2} \leq \lengthCe\).
 Moreover, it follows that the number of times $\ell$ is increased is in $\complexity(\lengthCe)$.

 Second, let us study the number of partial equivalence queries for a fixed counter limit $\ell$.
 Recall that the index of $\equivTable$ strictly increases after each provided counterexample (see \Cref{prop:betterApproximation}) and that the number of equivalence classes of \(\equivBGROCA\) up to \(\ell\) is bounded by $(\ell + 1)|Q| + 1$ (see \Cref{lem:sizeEquiv}).
 By \Cref{long:prop:observation_table:u_equiv_v_implies_u_in_approx_v}, it follows that we ask at most \(\complexity(\sizeOfSet{Q} \lengthCe)\) partial equivalence queries by fixed \(\ell\).
 Therefore, the total number of partial equivalence queries is \(\complexity(\sizeOfSet{Q} \lengthCe^2)\).